 - Be replaced with one that does not need to be frequently adjusted if the initial face covering moves during work

-- Individuals alone in single offices (with the door closed) are not required to wear face coverings.
+- Individuals alone in single offices or in dorm rooms (with the door closed) are not required to wear face coverings.

-- Individuals may take off their face coverings to eat and drink as long as they remain 6 feet away from others.
+- Individuals may take off their face coverings to eat and drink as long as they remain 6 feet away from others; however, eating and drinking inside classes is not permitted.

 - An individual is not required to wear a face covering if it would inhibit the individual’s health, provided that employees who cannot wear face coverings for this reason provide DU with documentation.
 In these instances, DU will make every effort to assign such employees to duties that do not put them in close proximity with other employees or the public.